 Paying fortnightly: You can request a refund of your most recent payment if the course materials and coaching do not meet your expectations or if you realise that continuing with the challenge is not appropriate for you.
 If you simply wish to stop doing the challenge partway, I will cancel future invoices, and you may be entitled to a pro-rata refund of your most recent payment for unused days.

 I hear you.
-There are a lot of author/publishing scams out there 🙁
+There are a lot of author/publishing scams out there 🙁 But there are also some amazing authors running sites that expose publishing scams.

 I’m not going to steal your manuscript or your idea and publish it as my own.
 Never mind the fact that I’ve got far too many of my own ideas, and a wealth of public domain works available to adapt, exploiting other authors in any way is just plain cruel.